-Found 40 - 50 results of 50 programs matching keyword "digital sound"
+Found 40 - 50 results of 51 programs matching keyword "digital sound"

+Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
+Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
+In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Vox Unlocks tunes into voice recognition Produced by students from San Francisco's Aim High Program.
 Today they ask, how do our ears work?
 Can we communicate without words?
 How do whales communicate under water?
 Why don't bats slam into trees as they fly?
 Middle school students will interview Exploratorium Educator Ken Finn and Biologist Dr. Karen Kalumuck, plus special surprise guests!
 Why do many things sound different underwater?
 How are echoes made?
 Can you feel or see sound?
 Join us as we delve into the mysteries of sound.
 This webcast will feature an Aim High student demonstrating how to make a membranophone; Exploratorium physicist Dr. Paul Doherty modeling sound with ringing aluminum rods, corrugated plastic whirlies, and a slinky; and Marco Jordan, lead educator in the Exploratorium's Outreach program, demonstrating sound science with a "whine" glass and a singing bowl.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 A unique chance to watch the live progression of the making of a Hubble image!
 We'll select an image to follow over the course of the following webcasts, showing you the steps along the way as it goes from raw data to a full-color picture.
 And we'll talk with people who bring Hubble's fantastic images to the public.
 Part 2 of the previous program.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: cups!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: compact ∂iscs!
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Ethan Canin, author of "For Kings and Planets"; Exploratorium artist Brenda Hutchinson; Michael Dibdin, author of the Aurelio Zen mysteries; Cajun accordion dynamo Geno Delafose; singer-songwriter Deborah Pardes; radio improvisation from True Fiction Magazine.

 Learn how to bridge the digital generation gap with America's foremost expert on kids and computers.
 Seymour Papert talks about the impact of the Digital Age on the family.